Catch bond: Discovery

 These finding prompted the discoveries of other important catch bonds in the 2000s, including those between L-selectin and PSGL-1 or endoglycan, FimH and mannose, myosin and actin, platelet glycoprotein Ib and von Willebrand factor, and integrin alpha 5 beta 1 and fibronectin.
 Emphasizing their importance and general acceptance, in the three years following their discovery there were at least 24 articles published on catch bonds.

 More catch bonds were discovered in the 2010s, including E-selectin with carbohydrate ligands, G-actin with G-actin or F-actin, cadherin-catenin complex with actin, vinculin with F-actin, microtubule with kinetochore particle, integrin alpha L beta 2 and intercellular adhesion molecule 1 (ICAM-1), integrin alpha 4 beta 1 with vascular adhesion molecule 1, integrin alpha M beta 2 with ICAM-1, integrin alpha V beta 3 with fibronectin, and integrin alpha IIb beta 3 with fibronectin or fibrinogen.

 Sivasankar and his research team have found that the mechanism behind the puzzling phenomenon is due to long-lived, force-induced hydrogen bonds.
 Using data from previous experiments, the team used molecular dynamics to discover that two rod-shaped cadherins in an X-dimer formed catch bonds when pulled and in the presence of calcium ions.
 The calcium ions keep the cadherins rigid, while pulling brings the proteins closer together, allowing for hydrogen bonds to form.
 The mechanism behind catch bonds helps to explain the biophysics behind cell-cell adhesion.
 According to the researchers, "Robust cadherin adhesion is essential for maintaining the integrity of tissue such as the skin, blood vessels, cartilage and muscle that are exposed to continuous mechanical assault."

 The above catch bonds are formed between adhesion receptors and ligands, and among structural molecules and motor proteins, which bear force or generate force in their physiological function.
 An interesting recent development is the discoveries of catch bonds formed between signaling receptors and their ligands.
-These includes bonds between T cell antigen receptors (TCR) or pre-TCR and peptide presented by major histocompatibility complex (pMHC) molecules, Fc gamma receptor and IgG Fc, and notch receptor and ligands.
+These include bonds between T cell antigen receptors (TCR) or pre-TCR and peptide presented by major histocompatibility complex (pMHC) molecules, Fc gamma receptor and IgG Fc, and notch receptor and ligands.
 The presence of catch bonds in the interactions of these signaling (rather than adhesion) receptors have been suggested to be indicative of a possible role of these receptors as mechanoreceptors.

 Variations and related dynamic bonds

 Triphasic bonds

-Other type of "dynamic bonds" have been defined in additional to the original types of catch bonds, slip bonds and ideal bonds classified by Dembo.
+Other type of "dynamic bonds" have been defined in addition to the original types of catch bonds, slip bonds and ideal bonds classified by Dembo.
 Unlike slip bonds, which have been observed in the entire force range tested, catch bonds only exist within certain force range as any molecular bond would eventually be overpowered by high enough force.
 Therefore, catch bonds are always followed by slip bonds, hence termed "catch-slip bonds".
 More variations have also been observed, e.g., triphasic slip-catch-slip bonds.